Senior perk

 Highlights of the 2022 lake study

 Consultants from Shive-Hattery and Stanec concluded in the fall of 2022 that the two primary issues with Lake LaVerne are water quality and water depth -- on average, less than three feet -- due to decades of sediment buildup on the bottom.
-In fact, an estimated 43% of the lake's volume currently is a soft, pudding-like sediment, not water.
+In fact, an estimated 43% of the lake's current volume is a soft, pudding-like sediment, not water.
 The consultants recommended draining, then mechanically removing the sediment layer to restore the lake to original depths -- up to 12 feet in spots.
 Deeper water will improve water quality, they noted.

-High levels of nutrients, mostly phosphorus, in both the lake water and bottom sediment boost algae and plant production, can deplete oxygen levels and create a toxic environment for fish and wildlife.
+High levels of nutrients, mostly phosphorus, in both the lake water and bottom sediment boost algae and plant production, deplete oxygen levels and create a toxic environment for fish and wildlife.
 Twice a year, FPM's campus services team treats the lake with aluminum sulfate, a chemical that suppresses phosphorus in water, cutting off the nutrient source for plants and algae and resulting in clearer water.
 Those semi-annual treatments are doing the job, according to the consultants.
 The spring alum treatment was completed April 11, and another is planned in the fall.
 Because it's a source of phosphorus, removing the bottom sediment also will improve water quality.

 The consultants estimate that completing the components in the lake restoration plan would cost about $1 million.
 Fundraising will be the focus for implementing the plan.